yatharthsanghvi/Audiobook_Generator/README.md

 # 🎧 Audiobook Generator: Your Personal Storyteller

-Welcome to the **Audiobook Generator**, a custom desktop application designed to transform PDFs and text files into immersive audiobooks!
+Welcome to the **Audiobook Generator**, a custom desktop application designed to transform PDFs into immersive audiobooks!
 Whether you're converting study materials, a favorite book, or even your personal notes, this tool empowers you to turn written words into spoken ones with just a few clicks.

 ## 🚀 Features That Speak for Themselves